๐Ÿ“š

 ๐Ÿค” Here are some guiding questions to help get you thinking for this unit:

-• What role do ethics play in scientific advancement?
+• What role do values and morals play in scientific advancements?

-• What are the social consequences of scientific or technological advancements?
+• What are some consequences of technological or scientific advancements?

 Technology and Access to Technology